adamcw/wordle-trie-packing/README.md

 [Brotli](https://en.wikipedia.org/wiki/Brotli) encoded in 39,912 bytes, which
 uncompressed is 177,553 bytes of minified JavaScript (60,303 bytes gzipped).

-In this source code, there exists two arrays.
-One for valid dictionary words, and one with answers.
+In this source code, there exists two arrays -- one for valid dictionary words, and one with answers.
 There are 2,315 answers and 10,657 valid dictionary words, both sets are combined in the game to form a super-dictionary of 12,972 words.
 The answers have been omitted from this repository/analysis to at least pretend